Kampfgnom/QSerienJunkies/README.md

 Contributing
 ============
-Since this library is currently not in use, it is not well tested.
+Since this library is currently not in use, it is not tested well.

 If you find errors, simply file an issue in GitHub, or even better: